synnwang/sudoku_dataset_difficulty/README.md

 ### Publications
 * Y.C.
 Lin, W.Y.
 Kuo, and S.W.
 Wang , “Cloud Sudoku: A Sudoku Application to Collect Game Records by Human Players,” in IEEE International Conference On Consumer Electronics - Taiwan (IEEE ICCE-TW 2024), Taichung, Taiwan, July 9-11, 2024.
+* S.W.
+Wang, “A Dataset of Sudoku Puzzles with Difficulty Metrics Experienced by Human Players,” in IEEE Access, 2024.

 ### Research Works Using The Dataset